azerothcore/mod-costumes/tools/costume-sql-generator/README.md

 ```
 6. Run the SQL queries from `costumes.sql` against your world database using your favourite database client.

+⚠️ Any manual edit to the `costumes.sql` file will be lost when running the tool again!
+Only change the data in the CSV file.

 ## CSV Columns

 * **itemId**: The entry of the item used for this costume.